 We are interested for example in international growth, international entrepreneurship and the influence of digitalization on international business.
 We have also wanted to develop the research methods used in international business and members of our research faculty have published many articles regarding research methods.

-The World Values Survey points out that many individuals nowadays consider themselves cosmopolitans, citizens of the world.
+Global mobility is here to stay and the World Values Survey points out that many individuals nowadays consider themselves cosmopolitans, citizens of the world.
 These individuals do not identify with a certain geographical location, like a nation state, but with values such as openness, human rights or sustainability.
 We assume that their sense of place differs: a place may not be a physical location, but a virtual forum or a shared culture.
 Similarly, cosmopolitans may view time from a novel perspective.
 Rather than commit to a steady vocation in one organization, they often expatriate or work as freelancers, staying in one location only as long as it makes personal sense for them.
 Some even become nomads, touring the world and working whenever and wherever necessary.
 Nevertheless, these individuals often carry with them skills important for modern employers.
 Being able to attract such workforce could help nations and organizations to tackle “brain drain” and increase both effectiveness and innovativeness.
-Conversely, being understood better could cater to the cosmopolitans’ needs at work, attracting more loyalty towards the employer.

 The objective of FINPACT is to understand the impact of export and internationalization credit and financial guarantee instruments administered by Finnvera on selected companies and industries.
 The project operates on two angles, first, the impact of such financial instruments on the internationalization of Finnish firms and their local and global value network, and the impact of funded projects on the Finnish economy and society.
 The project has been conducted in collaboration with Prof. Elizabeth Rose (Otago University, New Zealand), Stephane Lhuillery (BETA Université de Lorraine, France) and Prof. Syoum Negassi (Université Paris 1 Panthéon-Sorbonne, France).
 More information can be provided by Peter Zettinig, Majid Aleem, Johanna Raitis and Marion Bitsch.

-This research area has been active at TSE since 2014 when Peter Zettinig decided to develop an experimental set up to observe how work groups transform through iterative tasks into multinational teams which solve strategic challenges in international business settings.
+This research group has been active at TSE since 2014 when Peter Zettinig decided to develop an experimental set up to observe how work groups transform through iterative tasks into multinational teams which solve strategic challenges in international business settings.
 The research is embedded in a wider collaboration with colleagues from Kingston University in the UK, Uppsala University in Sweden and Monash University in Australia.
-Currently three doctoral dissertation researchers use this framework to generate understanding of team members’ relationship development (Majid Aleem), questions pertaining to individuals’ learning and how it becomes institutionalized on team level (Danijela Majdenic) and which competencies are needed in virtual team settings for effective work (Sirja Sulakatko).
+Two doctoral dissertations have already been completed based on this data set and two dissertation projects are ongoing related to individuals’ learning and how it becomes institutionalized on team level (Danijela Majdenic) and which competencies are needed in virtual team settings for effective work (Sirja Sulakatko).
 The results of this ongoing research project aim to provide managers with better insights showing how such organizations can be run efficiently and effectively.

 The multidisciplinary research focuses on emotional and cognitive factors that either inhibit or advance consumers’ propensity to engage in physical activity and active transport on a habitual basis, that is, as a healthy lifestyle.
 By analyzing individuals’ emotions, fundamental motives and mindsets the research contributes to the field of transformative consumer research.